CBEP-SoCB-Details/PWD_Lake_WQ_Index/Derived_Data/Examine_Data_Organization.md

       - “Percent Green” values for multiple years, along with “Green Trend” and “Percent change Per century” values are available on the “LAND percent cover by year” worksheet.
-Similar databut with the “Years to 76%” data added are available in “LAND trend minus cloudy subw”.
+Similar data but with the “Years to 76%” data added are available in “LAND trend minus cloudy subw”.